martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 Please install [WP SMTP](https://wordpress.org/plugins/wp-smtp/) plugin and go to **Settings > WP SMTP** page.
 Scroll down to the bottom and send a test mail to your email address.

 If the test email will be sent, then the issue is triggered by Form Maker plugin.
-Please contact Web-Dorado Customer Care at support@web-dorado.com.
+Please contact [10Web Customer Care at WordPress.org Support Forums](https://wordpress.org/support/plugin/form-maker/).
 Our developers will have a closer look.

 But if the test mail fails, the problem is on the server of your website.
 Please contact your hosting provider in this case, and ask them to enable mail functions on your site.